openfl/OpenFLDevelopersGuide/working-with-the-file-system/using-the-air-file-system-api.md

 openAsync() method.
 For details, see

-“AIR file basics” on page 667
+"AIR file basics" on page 667

 .

 If you set the fileMode parameter to FileMode.READ or FileMode.UPDATE in the open method of the FileStream object, data is read into the read buffer as soon as you open the FileStream object.
-For details, see [“The read buffer and](#696154181379824-_bookmark424) [the bytesAvailable property of a FileStream object” on page 693](#696154181379824-_bookmark424).
+For details, see ["The read buffer and](#696154181379824-_bookmark424) [the bytesAvailable property of a FileStream object" on page 693](#696154181379824-_bookmark424).

 You can call the close() method of a FileStream object to close the associated file, making it available for use by other applications.